Bioconductor/BBS/Doc/Prepare-Windows-Server-2019-HOWTO.md

 even if the home folder of the `biocbuild` account was explicitely set to something other than `C:\Users\biocbuild`!
-(See "Create the `biocbuild` account" section above in this file for more information about using a customized `biocbuild`'s home folder.)
+(See "Create the `biocbuild` account" section above in this document for more information about using a customized `biocbuild`'s home folder.)

 If R is already installed, you can check this from R with: